Skip to main content

 About Botèye

 Is Botèye worth choosing in Spa right now?
-The verified picture is limited, so the safest way to plan around it is to focus on the basics: Botèye is in Spa, keeps evening hours from Thursday to Saturday, lists a smart casual dress code.
+The safest way to plan around it is to focus on the basics: Botèye is in Spa, keeps evening hours from Thursday to Saturday, lists a smart casual dress code.

-A better call when the verified basics fit your evening
+A better call when the hours fit your evening

-The decision point is simple: choose Botèye if its confirmed opening times fit your plans.
+The decision point is simple: choose Botèye if its opening times fit your plans.
 It is closed Monday, Tuesday, Wednesday, Sunday.
 It opens Thursday from 5–10 PM, Friday and Saturday from 5 PM–12 AM.
-With no verified public details here on cuisine, dishes, chef, pricing, or service format, the honest expectation is to confirm anything more specific directly before you go.
+For cuisine, dishes, chef, pricing, or service format, confirm anything more specific directly before you go.

 For visitors building a fuller Spa itinerary, use our full Spa restaurants guide for other options.
 If you want to compare Botèye with other dining names, look at Le Bacchus, Le Chalet Du Parc, Renaud Austen, L'Auberge, L'Art de Vivre before deciding.